-Furthermore, care provided in a safe, comfortable environment for focusing entirely on getting clean.
+Furthermore, care is provided in a safe, comfortable environment for focusing entirely on getting clean.
 During treatment, individuals receive counseling and support with one-on-one and group therapy sessions.
 Behavior techniques have the most promising results, including cognitive-behavioral therapy (CBT).
-In addition, alternative methods include acupuncture and exercise which complement traditional approaches.
+In addition, alternative methods include acupuncture and exercise, which complement traditional approaches.

 Continuing treatment after rehab is essential for reintegrating into society.
 Therefore, some rehab centers offer sober or transitional living programs to ease this process.
 Others provide outpatient care as a step-down program.

 Outside of these programs, people in cocaine recovery can continue their treatment with a private therapist.
 Additionally, support groups are also valuable because they provide a network of peer relationships.
 Those in recovery can turn to the group members for advice for overcoming triggers or other challenges.